pattonsgirl/Spring2020-CEG2170/Labs/Lab02/README.md

 * code.c
 * Makefile

+**It is recommended to create a project folder for *each* part of this lab.**
+Folder structure:
+* Create a folder named Lab02-Lastname.
+* Inside of Lab02, create two more folders (Part1 and Part2).
-Make a copy of the Template folder and name it Lab02-LastName (where last name is your last name)
+* You can copy the files from the Template folder into Part1 and Part2

-In Visual Studio Code, go to File, Open Folder, and open your folder (Lab02-LastName)
+In Visual Studio Code, go to File, Open Folder, and open the folder corresponding to which part of
+this lab your are working on.

 Rename code.c if desired.
 If you rename it, be sure to update the Makefile variable PROGNAME
 with the new name of your file.